 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health development, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+So far, the pandemic's effect on the Company has been minimal.
+The Company has raised over \$3,800,000 with three private placements since the onset of COVID-19 and increased our exploration activities.
+However, the economic downturn could have a negative effect on the Company's ability to raise funds in the future, which could adversely affect future exploration.